99003762/Calculator/Requirements/README.md

 - Simple and complex calculations
-- BMI and calorie counter in fitness centers
+- BMI and Trigonometric functions

  |
 |
 ## **HOW**

-- Voice commandable and manually accessible
+- Manually accessible
  |

 # Key features: